 The following are our definitions of critical illnesses.
-Before we'll pay a claim, the person covered must meet one of these definitions.
+Before we will pay a claim, the person covered must meet one of these definitions.

-For us to accept the person covered's diagnosis as evidence of a claim, it must be:
+For us to accept the diagnosis of the person covered as evidence of a claim, it must be:

-- made by an appropriate medical specialist,
+made by an appropriate medical specialist,

-- the first and unequivocal diagnosis of the critical illness, and

-- confirmed by our chief medical officer.
+- the first and unequivocal diagnosis of the critical illness, and - confirmed by our chief medical officer.